Философия

 Against this backdrop, the Bulgarian Orthodox Church stands out as one of the few institutions that continues to enjoy high public trust (Open Society Institute 2021).
 Historically, the Church has been not only a spiritual but also a national pillar, especially in periods of political repression such as the Ottoman Empire and the communist era (Todorova 2009).
 Its role as a guardian of cultural and national identity places it in a unique position relative to other institutions and can influence public attitudes on a variety of issues.

 Recent opinion polls (Gallup 2024) show that three-quarters of Bulgarians self-identify as Orthodox, but less than two-thirds say they are believers.
-This discrepancy suggests that for many Orthodoxy is primarily a cultural aliation and national identity, not necessarily a religious practice.
+This discrepancy suggests that for many Orthodoxy is primarily a cultural affiliation and national identity, not necessarily a religious practice.
 This aligns with the Balkan “millet-secularism” model, where religious identity, shaped by Ottoman legacies, underpins national belonging (Evstatiev & Eickelman 2022).
 Here, secularism coexists with symbolic Orthodox dominance, fostering “controlled tolerance” of minority faiths while marginalizing new religious movements.
 Others debate whether Bulgaria’s secularization reflects Byzantine “symphony” (Ghodsee 2009), elastic politicization of religion (Krasteva 2015), or “neo-secularism” – where Orthodoxy signifies identity without shaping behavior (Merdzhanova 2021).
 Qualitative studies suggest Bulgarians exhibit “belonging without belief,” though further research is needed to test correlations between Orthodox identity, institutional trust, and secular behavior.

 Despite evolving religious attitudes, scholars concur on Orthodoxy’s significant symbolic role in post-communist Bulgarian society and the state.
 The Bulgarian Orthodox Church is perceived as a moral compass and pillar of national identity, enjoying relatively high public trust (43.1% trust vs. 35.8% distrust), though this is susceptible to political factors and scandals.